Red Bottlebrush Hydrosol – Melaleuca citrinus

 Also like tea tree, red bottlebrush hydrsosol is also useful for helping to clear skin infections.

-I distill the leaves and some of the red flowers to make the hydrosol, it has a very nice eucalyptus like scent.
+I distill the leaves and some of the red flowers to make the hydrosol, it has a very nice soft and sweet eucalyptus like scent.
 I use it in ultrasonic diffusers — without any essential oils, just put in the hydrosol like you would water.

 I also like to use it to spray it on my body just prior to moisturizing.